 THE VALLEY OF DHORPATAN

-The population of the Dhorpatan valley is composed of a small community of indigenous peoples, like the Kham Magar (natives of Nepal), as well as Tibetan refugees.
+The population of the Dhorpatan valley is made up of a small community of indigenous peoples, like the Kham Magar (natives of Nepal), as well as Tibetan refugees.
 They live largely below the poverty line.
 There are about a thousand people (number that varies depending on seasons), i.e. in between 100 and 400 families during winter.